caronc/apprise-api/README.md

 - `{KEY}` must be 1-64 alphanumeric characters in length.
 In addition to this, the underscore (`_`) and dash (`-`) are also accepted.
 - Specify the `Content-Type` of `application/json` to use the JSON support.
 - There is no authentication (or SSL encryption) required to use this API; this is by design.
-The intention here to be a lightweight and fast micro-service that can be parked behind another tier that was designed to handle security.
+The intention here to be a lightweight and fast micro-service.
 - There are no additional dependencies should you choose to use the optional persistent store (mounted as `/config`).

 ### Environment Variables